 In small ways and over time, we get pulled along into the relentless need for greater, and more, and bigger, and better.
 And along the way, we lose sight of the reasons we chose to join this organization, or do this work, or volunteer, or even have a family.
 But, when we take a pause, when we allow the dust to settle, we can begin to see that there is another way of being with the chaos and complexities that surround us.
 We are able to put down all the ways we distract ourselves from truly living in this moment.
 And it is then that we can begin to step off the autopilot and begin to make more conscious choices.

 If you want to lead with excellence, you need to more consistently make choices that are not reactive but responsive.
 Choices that are creative and compassionate, and choices that sometimes require grit and courage.
-These are often the choices made by leaders who have found the winning approaches to business that are good for the company, good for the employees and good for society (I call these choices “win-win-wins”).
-All over the world, companies like Home Depot, General Mills, and Target have become involved with social issues by supporting our Veterans, fighting illiteracy, feeding the hungry, and the list goes on.
+These are often the choices made by leaders who have found the winning approaches to business that are good for the company, good for the employees, and good for society (I call these choices “win-win-wins”).
+All over the world, companies have become involved with social issues in meaningful ways.
 Win-win-win ideas also have shown up as initiatives related to sustainability, corporate responsibility, or fair wages.

 Purposeful pauses allow us to be more fully present, and that presence is felt by those around us—it feels like respect, true collaboration and caring.

-Purposeful pauses allow us to be more fully present, and that presence is felt by those around us—it feels like respect, true collaboration and caring.
+Purposeful pauses allow us to be more fully present, and that presence is felt by those around us—it feels like respect, true collaboration, and care.
 Lack of presence is also felt.

 Adding a few pauses into your day allows you to be more present, to recharge your mind and body, and to cultivate the spaciousness for some new ideas.
 Here’s how: